-- To maximize lower bound of norm reduction at each major iteration, want to find an \hat{x} such that the above lower bound (Equation 17.43) is maximized. - That is, we want to find to ensure that a large norm reduction is assured.
+- To maximize lower bound of norm reduction at each major iteration, want to find an \hat{x} such that the above lower bound (Equation 17.44) is maximized. - That is, we want to find

 • This problem, however, is at least as hard as the MN problem itself as we have a quadratic term in the denominator.